|"The Bad and the Beautiful" (1952).|

-Cinema junkies think this is one of the most underrated films of all time, but I beg to disagree.
-It won five Oscars, so I think it was more than amply rewarded in a case of Hollywood scratching its own back.
-It offers that perennial Hollywood "peek behind the cameras" that happens so regularly that it constitutes a film category all of its own.
+Cinema junkies think that MGM's "The Bad and the Beautiful" (1952) is one of the most underrated films of all time.
+It won five Oscars, so I think it was more than amply rewarded for a story that hasn't held up all that well over the years.
+"The Bad and the Beautiful" offers that perennial Hollywood "peek behind the cameras" that happens so regularly that it constitutes a film category all of its own.
 Films that try to show how awful, mean, cruel and terrible Hollywood is to its overpaid faces leave me cold.
-Director Vincente Minneli amps up the cat-fighting and back-biting until it is off the Richter scale.
+Director Vincente Minnelli amps up the cat-fighting and back-biting until it is off the Richter scale.

 The best word to describe this film is "melodramatic."
 There is so much melodrama that it the melodrama arises likes its own life form, with Kirk Douglas there to shout, "It is alive!"